 International schools in Taiwan are prohibited by law from accepting Taiwanese students who do not hold a second passport.
 As a result, international schools are attended mainly by expat children.
 These schools are usually expensive, and those moving to Taiwan as part of a corporate relocation should factor school fees into any salary negotiations.

 Read more about International Schools in Taipei.

 Special-needs education in Taipei

 The Taiwan government has a system of inclusion in place for the education of children with disabilities.
 Most disabled children are educated in mainstream schools with extra assistance in classes unless their disabilities are too severe.
 If this is the case, they are either taught in separate classes in a mainstream school or attend a special school.

 Education at special schools and in special needs classes at mainstream schools focuses on providing students with professional skills.
 Students are also encouraged, through free tuition, to take vocational subjects at senior high level.

 Not all schools have the resources to accept disabled children, and expat parents should therefore do some research into this before applying.
 That said, some international schools in the city have both the facilities and trained teachers to assist all children with their educational needs.

 Tutoring is quite a big industry in Taiwan, especially when it comes to learning languages.
-While many of the local children attend cram schools after their regular school day, which is a form of tutoring, there is also a large industry for private and online tutors.
+After their regular school day, many of the local children attend cram schools, a form of tutoring, but there is also a large industry for private and online tutors.
 Expat children may benefit from private lessons with a Mandarin tutor, while many Taiwanese children have English tutors.